-- Product directories are installed on two separate disks. - One of the product directories is a complete installation containing all data (and other shared) files, and all executable (and other nonshared) files for either VAX or Alpha systems. - The other of the product directories is a partial product installation, with only those directories that contain either Alpha or VAX system executables and other nonshared files.
+- Product directories are installed on two separate disks. - One of the product directories is a complete installation containing all data (and other shared) files, and all executable (and other nonshared) files for either VAX or Alpha systems.

 Welcome to HSM 1.13 Mixed Architecture Environments